feizc/GameTag/README.md

 The basic training process is completed as:

-1. download the mass spectrum file (.mgf), labeled dataset and put it to direction:
+1. download the mass spectrum file (.mgf), labeled dataset and put it to file path:
 ```
 /data
 ```
-2. set the parameters such as where to store results file, model learning parameters.
+2. set the parameters such as where to store results file, model learning parameters, and hyper parameters.

 3. run the cmd:
 ```